KrazyLabs/react-native-amazon-tam/README.md

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-- Add `import com.reactlibrary.RNAmazonTamPackage;` to the imports at the top of the file
+- Add `import com.krazylabs.rnamazontam.RNAmazonTamPackage;` to the imports at the top of the file
 - Add `new RNAmazonTamPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: